What’s the difference between Full/Full, Prepaid (Partial refund) or Full/Empty?

 It is easier to understand than it seems: each company establishes different conditions on the amount of fuel with which a vehicle is delivered and returned, and these conditions are called “fuel policy”.
 The fuel policy must be compulsorily reflected in the terms and conditions of the rental agreement that you sign when picking up the car.

-The fuel policy is the conditions that each company establishes on the amount of fuel with which a vehicle is delivered and returned.
+The fuel policy is the condition that each company establishes on the amount of fuel with which a vehicle is delivered and returned.

 There are three definitions that you must know before: